 You should monitor your health and stay home at the first sign of illness.
 Symptoms of COVID-19 can be similar to the common cold with sore throat and cough.
 Fever is not always present.
 Shortness of breath can mean more serious illness.
 Monitor your symptoms for 14 days after the last day you were in close contact with the sick person with COVID-19, and consider getting tested if available at 5–7 days after your last exposure.69961

 If someone in your household becomes sick with cold-like symptoms, cough or fever, it is possible they have COVID-19.
 They should contact their healthcare provider for medical advice, especially if they are over the age of 60, pregnant, or have chronic medical conditions.
 If they can stay home to recover, they should follow these precautions:

 You should wear a face covering when you are around other people, pets and before entering a healthcare provider’s office.
 If you are unable to wear a face covering due to medical reasons, then people who live with you should not be in the same room with you and they should wear a face covering when near you.

 - Stay home except to get medical care

 - Avoid going to work and public areas.

-- If you have a medical appointment, call your healthcare provider and tell them that you have or may have COVID-19.
-This will help the provider’s office take steps to keep other people from becoming exposed or infected.
+- If you have a medical appointment, call your healthcare provider and tell them that you may have COVID-19.
+This will help the provider’s office take steps to prevent exposure of other people.